 Are you feeling a bit stuck with what next?
-Or can’t quite get clarity about your career dream?
-Well, imagine planning the next steps in developing your career or business in the same way you would plan the redecoration of a room in your house.
-Release your career creativity and develop a Career Vision Board.
+Can’t quite get clarity about your career dream?
+Imagine planning the next steps in developing your career or business in the same way you would plan the redecoration of a room in your house.
+Release your career creativity and develop a career vision board.

-Creating a Career Vision Board will allow you to tap into your subconscious and understand what you want to focus on, develop or aim for.
-It will also allow you to think differently about what you want in a less regimented way.
+Creating a career vision board will allow you to tap into your subconscious.
+It will also help you understand what you want to focus on, develop or aim for.
+It will allow you to think differently about what you want in a less regimented way.

 - What do I want to achieve in 6 months/ 1 year/3 years?

 - How do I want to develop my business in the future?

 - What do I want my career and life to look like next year?

 - What do I need to focus on?